vladiH/flutter_vision/README.md

 # flutter_vision

 A Flutter plugin for managing [Yolov5, Yolov8](https://github.com/ultralytics/ultralytics) and [Tesseract v5](https://tesseract-ocr.github.io/tessdoc/) accessing with TensorFlow Lite 2.x.
-Support object detection and OCR on Android. iOS not updated, working in progress.
+Support object detection, segmentation and OCR on Android. iOS not updated, working in progress.

 # Installation
 Add flutter_vision as a dependency in your pubspec.yaml file.